Login

 Tethered chargers have a fixed-length cable permanently attached:

-- Pro: Convenience.
-The cable is permanently fixed to the EVSE, so theres only one end to plug in (your vehicle).
-Simply plug it in and start charging, then hang it back on the charger.
+• Pro: Convenience.
+The cable is permanently fixed to the EVSE, so there’s only one end to plug in (your vehicle).
+Just plug it in and start charging, then hang it back on the charger.

-- Con: Limited flexibility.
-Since the cable length is fixed, it makes for a one size fits all situation, and may be awkward for multiple EVs or different parking scenarios.
+• Con: Limited flexibility.
+Since the cable length is fixed, it may not work for multiple EVs or different parking scenarios.

-- Con: Maintenance.
-If the cable gets damaged and needs replacing you can add a service call to the bill, plus waiting time to get the job done.
+• Con: Maintenance.
+If the cable gets damaged and requires replacement, you may incur service call charges and waiting time.

 #2 How Long Should Your EV Charging Cable Be?